-Starting in your second year, the York Award is an employability certificate awarded by the University.
-It recognises and rewards your contribution to college life, societies, volunteering, employer events, work placements and internships.
+The York Award is a formal award from the University.
+It recognises and rewards your personal and professional development, and your contribution to college life, societies, volunteering, employer events, work placements and internships.

 The York Leaders programme gives you the chance to develop leadership skills alongside employers and alumni.
 It's based on a model which looks at leadership as a personal journey, rather than a hierarchical climb.
 Leaders try to improve the groups or communities they are part of.